 The development and implementation procedures are not simple.
 They need expert knowledge and expertise.
 If your organization lacks the necessary resources, try recruiting external teams with platform development experience.
 There are many vendors that provide their services, and you may employ them from anywhere in the world.
 However, the major needs for vendors in this scenario should be dependability, resource availability, past portfolios, and references from former clients.
 Do not be fooled by low pricing; you may end up with a low-quality product that does not meet your demands.

 Determine which aspects of the organization require attention.
 This step entails examining your requirements and structuring them for technological implementation.
-Determine your own use case, and it will assist you in defining the objectives you want to achieve, as well as guide you through the following steps.
+Determine your own Blockchain use case in pharmaceutical industry, and it will assist you in defining the objectives you want to achieve, as well as guide you through the following steps.

 At this stage, it's critical to evaluate whether the job is doable and functional.
 Because it is a sketch or outline of how the solution may be effectively implemented in your organization's context, the PoC will lead you through the rest of the implementation process.